AshkanPoyber/PoyberPlus/README.md

 💥 This Is My Final Website Project For My University , But Wait For Other Personal Projects , Thank You For Your Patience 🌹

 # Known Issue's
-⚠ It Is Final Version , So It Getting So Problems At This Time , I'm Working On Fix!
+⚠ It Is Final Version , Maybe It Getting So Problems At This Time , I'm Working On Fix!
 But Wait For Development 💥